threeport/user-docs/docs/architecture/control-plane.md

 nominated (or default) Kubernetes runtime instance.
 This controller is quite rudimentary in that the user is required to define the granular detail of all Kubernetes resources that constitute their workload.
 However, it is useful in simple implementations.
-When paired with a Kubernetes Operator or a custom Threeport controller that abstracts the details of the Kubernetes resources, it is a vital mechanism.
+When paired with a [Kubernetes operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) or a custom Threeport controller that abstracts the details of the Kubernetes resources, it is a vital mechanism.
 It is the primary interface with the Kubernetes API in Threeport.

 ## Next Steps